Table of Contents

 What Is AWS Parameter Store?

-It is a highly scalable and secure service provided by AWS to store your secrets.
-You can read and write secrets using AWS CLI.
-If you are accessing it from an EC2 instance or an ECS task, appropriate IAM roles should be configured.
+AWS provides a highly scalable and secure service for storing secrets.
+You can read and write secrets using the AWS CLI.
+If you access it from an EC2 instance or an ECS task, appropriate IAM roles should be configured.

 What Is Chamber?

-Chamber is a command line utility which helps you read and write secrets from AWS Parameter Store.
-It supports a number of other commands to populate the execution environment with the secrets or to export them in various formats.
+Chamber is a command-line utility that helps you read and write secrets from the AWS Parameter Store.
+It also supports several other commands to populate the execution environment with secrets or export them in various formats.

-In order to get started with this you will need the following information handy:
+To get started with this, you will need the following information handy:

 Installing Chamber Locally